tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 ## Establish your environment using Docker

-Your next task involves setting up a reproducible environment on your instance, for which we'll be utilizing [Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/docker/).
+In the realm of open science and reproducibility, we will be setting up our project environment using a [Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/docker/) container within our instance.

 If you're not already acquainted with it, we strongly recommend visiting this [building block](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker/).

 This guide provides a comprehensive step-by-step walkthrough that you need to follow to progress further.
-After you're done, move on into the next step.
+After you're done, come back here to move on into the next step.

 ## Install the NVIDIA drivers and container toolkit

-If your instance includes a GPU you need to install the [NVIDIA drivers](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html#ubuntu-lts).
+If your instance includes a GPU, you need to install the [NVIDIA drivers](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html#ubuntu-lts).
 These are specialized software components designed to allow the operating system and other software applications to effectively communicate with and leverage the capabilities of NVIDIA GPUs.
 Installing the correct drivers is essential to unlocking the full potential of the GPU, whether it is for computational tasks, deep learning applications, or graphics rendering.

 Besides the regular drivers, if you have your project containerized within Docker, you need to install the NVIDIA container toolkit.
 This toolkit is the key to allowing Docker containers within your instance to function taking full advantage of all the benefits that Google cloud machines of the GPU family offer.